Hundetraining mit Klicker: Effektiv und spielerisch lernen - ALPHAZOO

 The click must occur at the exact moment your dog performs the desired behavior.
 Clicking too late or too early can cause confusion.
 Precise timing helps your dog learn faster and understand exactly which behavior is rewarding.

-Example: You want to teach your dog to enter a crate.
+Example: You want to teach your dog to stand on a crate.

-3. Click & reward when he stands with all paws in the box.
+8. Click & reward when he stands completely on the box.

 The clicker is not only suitable for tricks, but also for everyday training: